Exact multi-parameter persistent homology of time-series data: Fast and variable topological inferences

 The main results of our study presented in this paper are the followings:

-\begin{enumerate} \item The exact formula of the barcode of the Liouville torus $\Psi_f$ (see p.\pageref{def:Liouville torus}), which contains the sliding window embedding of the given time-series data $f$ is obtainable and interpretable.
+\begin{enumerate} \item The exact formula of the barcode of the Liouville torus $\Psi_f$, which contains the sliding window embedding of the given time-series data $f$ is obtainable and interpretable.
 The results are provided in Section \ref{sec : Exact formula and interpretation of barcode}.

 \begin{enumerate} \item Sliding window embedding of periodic time-series data can be formulated by the trajectory of uncoupled one-dimensional harmonic oscillators.
 (Theorem \ref{thm:sliding comparison}) \item The barcode of $\Psi_f$ is given by the following formula \\ i.e. $J_{L}^{n} = $.
 (Theorem \ref{cor:barcode})